llathrop/Udacity-ML-Capstone-Kaggle-Allstate/docs/Allstate_final_report.md

 - _Were there any complications with the original metrics or techniques that required changing prior to acquiring a solution?_
 - _Was there any part of the coding process (e.g., writing complicated functions) that should be documented?_

-Taking the data from preprocessing, we use each data set and first pick several normal SKLearn regressor, and combine them into a list for ease of use, along with several parameter/values dicts for use in grid search.
+Taking the data from preprocessing, we use each data set and first pick several SKLearn regressors, and combine them into a list for ease of use, along with several parameter/values dicts for use in grid search.
 We'll then split the provided train dataset into a new train and validation sets, for use in par(80/20 split).
 Using the new train data, we will run a grid search for each of the selected models, creating a list of regressors with parameters set from the search, and saved to disk for ease of reuse.

 We'll follow this by using xgb.cv() to find the best n_rounds for a set of parameters that have been manually selected and experimentally optimized.
 The train and validation sets are discarded, as we will now work split the entire train set into k-folds(K=5) for the first layer.

 for each fold we will use the current fold as the test set and train(or fit) the model on the rest of the data, x, making a prediction, y.
 The prediction for each fold will be made for each of the regressors that we have selected.
 The predictions for each fold will then be stacked together for use in the next layer.
-MAE (Mean Absolute Error) and prediction time are logged so that we may track progress.
+MAE (Mean Absolute Error) is logged so that we may track progress.

+After the predictions are made for the first layer, they are averaged and a cluster is predicted and both added as a feature to the layer.
 Due to run time, first layer models are saved and loaded if present.

-After the predictions are made for the first layer, they are averaged and a cluster is predicted and both added as a feature to the layer.

-Predictions are made at this stage for the test and validation set first layer also, and preserved.
+Predictions are made at this stage for the test and validation set first layer also, and preserved. work for layer 1 is done in: [JustStacking-Layer1.ipynb](https://github.com/llathrop/udacity-ML-capstone-Kaggle-Allstate/blob/master/JustStacking-Layer1.ipynb)

-The same process is followed for layer two, but with input data being the predictions, etc from the first layer.
+*FIXME* The same process is followed for layer two, but with input data being the predictions, etc from the first layer.
 While the average value of the 2nd layer predictions was found to add value, clusters were not at this layer.
 The predictions from the 2nd layer are then fed to a final regressor for our final train/predict cycle.

 At this point, we are able to use the the models trained in each layer to make predictions for the test data, which follows the same cycle to the the third layer, where our final layer is predicted and output.
+*/FIXME - rewrite for detail above*

 ### Refinement
-In this section, you will need to discuss the process of improvement you made upon the algorithms and techniques you used in your implementation.
-For example, adjusting parameters for certain models to acquire improved solutions would fall under the refinement category.
-Your initial and final solutions should be reported, as well as any significant intermediate results as necessary.
-Questions to ask yourself when writing this section:
-- _Has an initial solution been found and clearly reported?_
-- _Is the process of improvement clearly documented, such as what techniques were used?_
-- _Are intermediate and final solutions clearly reported as the process is improved?_

 Each regression was found to need individual tuning to achieve results, but as we were focused the final output of the stack, more time was spent refining the stacking techniques.
 It was found that due to the run time of the full model, especially operations like grid search, caching and resuse of the results was perhaps the most important step in the process, with each stage being broken out and and intermediate output of stages being preserved for later use.